The Magician (musician)

 Stephen Fasano, better known by his stage name The Magician, is a Belgian DJ and record producer from Namur, in Belgium.
-He is best known for his 2011 remix of Lykke Li's "I Follow Rivers", his single Sunlight feat.
-Years & Years and 2014 remix of Clean Bandit's "Rather Be" which were worldwide hits.
-In 2014 he received the Electro award during Belgian ceremony Les Octaves de la musique.
+He is best known for his 2011 remix of Lykke Li's "I Follow Rivers", his single "Sunlight" featuring Years & Years and his 2014 remix of Clean Bandit's "Rather Be" which were worldwide hits.
+In 2014, he received the Electro award during the Belgian ceremony Les Octaves de la musique.

-His monthly mixtapes called "Magic Tapes", which he started releasing in the mid 2010s, feature new dance music from an array of genres.
+His monthly mixtapes called Magic Tapes, which he started releasing in the mid-2010s, feature new dance music from an array of genres.

 Career

 2007–2010: Aeroplane

 He was a member of music duo Aeroplane with Vito de Luca since 2007.
 In 2010, Fasano announced that he was leaving the duo to start his own solo project.
 De Luca continues to use the name Aeroplane.

 2011–2013: Twist

-In 2011 he released his debut EP Twist on the hip French label Kitsuné in collaboration with Yuksek as Peter and The Magician.
-In October 2011 he released his debut single "I Don't Know What to Do" featuring Jeppe Laursen on Kitsuné.
-In 2012 he released the single "Memory" again with Yuksek as Peter and The Magician on Kitsuné.
-In September 2013 he released the single "When the Night Is Over", and also later released the single "On My Brain" on Party Fine Music.
+In 2011, he released his debut EP Twist on the hip French label Kitsuné in collaboration with Yuksek as Peter and The Magician.
+In October 2011, he released his debut single "I Don't Know What to Do" featuring Jeppe Laursen on Kitsuné.
+In 2012, he released the single "Memory" again with Yuksek as Peter and The Magician on Kitsuné.
+In September 2013, he released the single "When the Night Is Over", and also later released the single "On My Brain" on Party Fine Music.